 A while back on my Facebook page I asked about making myself a Retro Romper with the leftover fabric I had from the samples I made for pictures.
-I was half joking, because I kind of think women of my age should not be wearing rompers.
+I was half joking, because I’m not a fan of rompers on adult women because I don’t want to strip to go to the bathroom.

 Well, luckily I didn’t have to make that call, because I only had enough fabric for shorts anyway.
 So I made a pattern and sewed these up to pacify my nostalgia.
 And I’m going to be using this pattern next week, too, for something totally different.